 LPN salary in Montana

 Demand for practical nurses is at record levels in Montana, and through 2024, the Bureau of Labor Statistics expects a 12% gain in new positions for licensed practical nurses in Montana.
+The top cities for LPN jobs across Montana are going to be Billings, Missoula, Great Falls, Bozeman, Butte, Helena and Kalispell.
 Below you will find a listing of the major towns and cities in Montana and even more info on Practical Nursing pay by area and county.

 |Central Montana BOS||Hourly||$15.89||$20.83||$28.88|